michaeldawson/website/src/markdown-pages/alignment.md

 As kids, we often tried to use this to our advantage, to make a case for a certain little treat or indulgence.
 Sometimes it worked its magic, and we'd succeed:

-_“Well I suppose…”_ She would begin... _“Everything in moderation!”_
+_“Well I suppose…”_ She would begin, as she softened. _“Everything in moderation!”_

-But then one day, having negotiated such triumphs as “ice-cream every second night”, I dreamed up the boldest way yet to put this principle to the test: What about... “pizza in moderation”, “fried chicken in moderation”, “burgers in moderation”, “french fries in moderation”, and (... the best one) _“chocolate-for-dinner”_ ... (_in-moderation_ !!) ???
+But then one day, having negotiated such triumphs as “ice-cream every second night”, I dreamed up the boldest way yet to put this principle to the test.
+What about... “pizza in moderation”, “fried chicken in moderation”, “burgers in moderation”, “french fries in moderation”, and (... the best one) _“chocolate-for-dinner”_ ... (_in-moderation_ !!) ???

 I could see it, within my grasp: one gloriously-delicious, yet still undeniably _moderation-based_ family food pyramid.

 Unsurprisingly, mum wasn’t prepared to sanction such a scientific experiment.
 But still I wasn’t given a satisfying answer as to why my proposition was _truly_ incompatible with her "Moderation maxim".

 As I grew older, I began to get less interested in junk food "loopholes", and more interested in other things, including the mental “loop-holes” that us humans can sometimes get stuck in.
-I mean the ones that sometimes look a little like this:
+Ones that sometimes look a little like this:

 ![the-loop-hole](/the-loop-hole.png)

-Examples include chemical addictions (e.g. with alcohol, cigarettes or other substances), behavioural addictions (e.g. gambling, gaming, or internet addiction), but also - I would argue - other _unhelpful thought patterns_, such as ruminating on negative thoughts, anger-management issues, and other obsessions or compulsions.
-The degree to which these last examples are related to the "loop-holes" found in addictions is a topic that I am currently trying to understand better!
+Examples include chemical addictions (e.g. with alcohol, cigarettes or other substances), behavioural addictions (e.g. gambling, gaming, or internet addiction), but also - I would argue - other _unhelpful thought patterns_, such as rumination, anger-management issues, and other obsessions or compulsions.
+The degree to which these last examples are related to the "loop-holes" associated with addictions is a topic that I am currently trying to better understand!

-You'll notice a part of the loop that I call the "Impulse".
+You'll notice a part of the "loop-hole" that I call the "Impulse".
 The Impulse is that moment when your old brain pathways fire up in response to that _familiar trigger_, and your brain is just raring to dive into that _familiar action_ regardless of the consequences.

 You may identify some kinds of “loop-hole” patterns in yourself, or you may know others whose lives have been affected by them.